UBC-MDS/SharpEdge/CONTRIBUTING.md

 # Contributing

-`sharpedge` is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+SharpEdge is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.